 Lawyering Process III: Clinic

 Students will be able to gain live client experience in performing an ensemble of essential lawyering skills, including: interviewing, counseling, negotiation, document/pleading drafting, and representation before the Court of Common Pleas.
-Modeling, training and supervision will be provided by experienced staff attorneys at the field-based setting in Washington and the Professor in a one-hour weekly group review meeting at the law school.
+Modeling, training and supervision will be provided by experienced staff attorneys at the field-based setting in Washington, PA.
 Family law – Protection from Abuse, custody, divorce, child dependency – will be the principal area of practice, with students provided preparatory substantive instruction/materials by staff attorneys and Professor.
 Family Law is not a required prerequisite.
 Scheduling of clinical hours will be adjusted to accommodate each student’s other class and work commitments.
 Transportation costs associated with travel to/from the office will be reimbursed.